The TwinGEO Integrated Territorial Framework

 - BIM models isolated from territorial context

-Each discipline optimizes its own models, but the system as a whole remains fragmented.
+Each discipline optimizes its own models, but the territorial system remains fragmented.

 - duplicated data